Connect with us

 But, what in the world is RCEP???

-Rcep Infographic English
+RCEP Infographic English

 It’s basically a deal signed by 15 countries to reduce or eliminate tariffs.